guitarvydas/prep/README.md

 Source code transpiler that works on blocks of text bracketed by REGEXPs, using PEG to transpile the blocks.

+[The documentation contains videos.
+For now: pull the repo, view documentation in Obsidian.]

 # Usage

 prep 're-begin' 're-terminate' ohm-spec glue-spec \<in \>out